-The first thing to note is that not all online marketing strategy channels will be relevant for your brand and business, and others will consume more resources (either financial or team work hours) to implement.
+The first thing to note is that not all online marketing strategy channels will be relevant for your brand and business, and others will consume more resources (either financial or teamwork hours) to implement.

 After all, it is better to execute one channel well rather than several badly, as this will do your brand more harm than good.
-For advice on where to start speak to a digital marketing consultant to discuss before you begin.
+For advice on where to start speaking to a digital marketing consultant to discuss before you begin.

-Whilst search engine optimisation (SEO) is not the complete answer, if done well, it can provide fantastic long term organic results.
+Whilst search engine optimisation (SEO) is not the complete answer, if done well, it can provide fantastic long-term organic results.

 Yet, if done badly, SEO can have a drastically negative impact on a business’ website.
-There are no quick fixes for getting a higher ranking website, it is a longer term strategy in achieving solid brand awareness.
+There are no quick fixes for getting a higher ranking website, it is a longer-term strategy in achieving solid brand awareness.

 Ranking organically at the top will take time and the process is extremely competitive.

-Excellent strategy ranges from on-page SEO; including checking the types of high quality content (articles, videos and images) on your domain, searching your website in order to remove duplicate content, have different metadata for each page, plus factors including H1 or H2 tags, minimal amounts of internal linking, and of course having a mobile-friendly site.
+Excellent strategy ranges from on-page SEO; including checking the types of high-quality content (articles, videos and images) on your domain, searching your website in order to remove duplicate content, have different metadata for each page, plus factors including H1 or H2 tags, minimal amounts of internal linking, and of course having a mobile-friendly site.

 Regarding off-page SEO, perhaps more important is a solid amount of backlinks, especially from stronger domains (educational and government domains are excellent examples).

-But do not spam your website with lots of backlinks – better to have 1 or 2 quality links than 100 lower ranking ones.
+But do not spam your website with lots of backlinks – better to have 1 or 2 quality links than 100 lower-ranking ones.